Points and points lists

 As mentioned above, the place that a fencer finishes in the Individual Championship is the fencer’s final rank for the season.
 In each Individual Championship event, the top 8 finishers receive medals; the winner receives the travelling trophy for a year and a smaller trophy to keep.

 The Team Championship includes a men’s event and a women’s event.
-In each event, schools can be represented by a team of three or four fencers who must all have competed in at least four regular season tournaments.
+In each event, schools can be represented by a team of three or four fencers who must all have competed in at least half of the regular season tournaments.